sahreal/kReservations/README.md

 # kReservations

-App to help users book reservations at their favorite
+App to help users book reservations at their favorite restaurant

 ## Building and running on localhost